spinnaker/spinnaker.io/content/en/docs/community/stay-informed/news/newsletter/edition2.md

 ## [Install & Manage Spinnaker on GCP](https://cloud.google.com/docs/ci-cd/spinnaker/spinnaker-for-gcp)

-Google’s guide to installing OSS Spinnaker on GCP explains how it adds value with a Cloud Shell-integrated management console, sample applications, and best practices for installing and running Spinnaker on GCP.
+Google’s guide to installing Spinnaker on GCP explains how it adds value with a Cloud Shell-integrated management console, sample applications, and best practices for installing and running Spinnaker on GCP.
 This guided method offers an easy path to a production-ready configuration.

 ## [First Look: Community Gardening Days April 9-10](https://www.armory.io/blog/first-spinnaker-community-gardening-days-april-9-10-salesforce/)